tahseenio/notes-react/README.md

 <img src="https://img.shields.io/github/deployments/tahseenio/notes-react/master" alt="GitHub Badge"> <img src="https://img.shields.io/github/repo-size/tahseenio/notes-react">

 ### Description
-- A CRUD Notes App created using TypeScript and React
+- A Notes App created using TypeScript and React
 - Used various react hooks such as Context API and useState
+- Notes are saved in localstorage for quick access at a later date
 - Able to create, edit and delete notes
-- Able to change the color of individual notes
+- Can change the color of individual notes
 - Responsive on all devices
 - The website can be viewed [here](https://notes-react-nine.vercel.app/)